Individual $125 – Couple $200

 Fr.
-Robert McTeigue, SJ, is a member of the Maryland Province of the Society of Jesus.
-A professor of philosophy and theology, he has taught and lectured in North and Central America, Europe and Asia and is known for his classes in both rhetoric and medical ethics.
-He has long experience in spiritual direction, retreat ministry and religious formation and now works in seminary education.
+Robert McTeigue, S.J., is a member of the Maryland Province of the Society of Jesus.
+A professor of philosophy and theology, and a member of the National Ethics Committee of the Catholic Medical Association.
+He has taught and lectured in North and Central America, Europe and Asia and is known for his classes in both rhetoric and medical ethics.
+He has long experience in spiritual direction, retreat ministry and religious formation.

 Vicki Thorn is an international speaker and author on the topics of abortion’s aftermath in women, men and others as well as the process of post-abortion healing.
 She also speaks internationally on the biology of bonding and attachment; the Biochemistry of Sex and the Biology of the Theology of the Body.

 Angela Lanfranchi, M.D. is a breast cancer surgeon and pro-life activist.
 She graduated from Georgetown University School of Medicine in 1975 and has been in practice for 42 years.
 She a co-founder and current president of the Breast Cancer Prevention Institute.

 The Sisters of Life work to build a new and lasting culture of life and civilization of love.

 Archdiocese of Philadelphia – Office for Life and Family